 General Requirements for Providing Health Insurance for Children of Divorce

 In North Carolina, you may find the general outline of requirements regarding the provision of health insurance for your child following a divorce in Statute 50-13.11.
+Healthcare coverage includes various types of medical, dental, and other health-related expenses.

 Children of Divorce Must Receive Medical Support

 If either party who is required to provide health insurance is unable to do so, whether there is a job loss or not, they are likely to remain liable for any expenses.
-For example, suppose party A is required to pay their child’s dental expenses and party B is responsible for the same child’s medical coverage.
+For example, suppose party A is required to pay their child’s dental expenses, and party B is responsible for the same child’s medical coverage.
 If party A loses their dependent’s dental insurance, party A will still likely be responsible for any of their child’s dental expenses.

 Reasonable Cost

-Statute 50-13.11. explains, “The court shall order the parent of a minor child or other responsible parties to maintain health insurance for the benefit of the child when health insurance is available at a reasonable cost.”
-This means, that if a parent is in the position to maintain health insurance with five percent or less of their gross income, the court is likely to require that parents get said insurance.
+Statute 50-13.11. explains, “The court shall order the parent of a minor child or other responsible parties to maintain medical insurance for the benefit of the child when health insurance is available at a reasonable cost.”
+This means that if a parent is in the position to maintain health insurance with five percent or less of their gross income, the court is likely to require that parents get said insurance.

 The cost of the child’s insurance will be calculated based on the price of coverage for the child alone.
 The five percent or less standard applies to the cost of the following scenarios:

-• Adding child coverage to your existing insurance
+- Adding child coverage to your existing insurance

-• Paying for child-only insurance
+- Paying for child-only insurance

-• In the case where getting all new coverage is necessary, the difference between the cost of self-only and family coverage.
+- In the case where getting all new coverage is necessary, the difference between the cost of self-only and family coverage.

 Even in the case both parents or guardians are able to afford insurance for the child reasonably, both may be required to endure this expense.